Rimini Street: The Best Risk/Reward Of Any COVID-19 Beneficiary (NASDAQ:RMNI)

 That’s roughly a 30% market CAGR Gartner is estimating, and if you assume Rimini maintains their dominant market share, it would imply over $700 million in ARR exiting 2023 (not even taking into account the AMS opportunity).
 While even in our Bull Case we do not model a $700 million ARR number in 2023, getting remotely close to that would likely mean RMNI would be a 6-8 bagger over the next three years.

 One obvious worry is the ongoing shift to cloud-based software and away from on-premise.
-While many of our other software investments are benefitting from this cloud adoption trend, RMNI focuses on the stickiest on-premise applications that are not shifting to the cloud as quickly.
+While many of our other software investments are benefiting from this cloud adoption trend, RMNI focuses on the stickiest on-premise applications that are not shifting to the cloud as quickly.
 Applications that require significant amounts of customization are especially slow in their rate of cloud adoption.
 Gartner estimates that by the end of 2021, 86% of Database software spending will still be for on-premise and 81% of spending on Financial Management Systems will still be on-premise.
-Cloud adoption for RMNI’s end markets is increasing at roughly 1.5% per year and cumulatively their total addressable market still adds up into the tens of billions of dollars.
+Cloud adoption for RMNI’s end markets is increasing at roughly 1.5% per year, and cumulatively, their total addressable market still adds up into the tens of billions of dollars.

-To summarize, we believe the company has many years of growth left in their core markets, and are already attacking the emerging cloud opportunity by moving into adjacent markets (AMS, see below) and working with cloud vendors like Salesforce and, soon, Workday and ServiceNow.
+To summarize, we believe the company has many years of growth left in their core markets and are already attacking the emerging cloud opportunity by moving into adjacent markets (AMS, see below) and working with cloud vendors like Salesforce and, soon, Workday (NASDAQ:WDAY), and ServiceNow (NYSE:NOW).

 Billings Modeling/Framework

 RMNI has ~80 sales reps.
 This is up from the mid-50s in 2017 and low 60s throughout most of 2018.
-In other words, they spent 2019 ramping up their salesforce by ~30%.
+In other words, they spent 2019 ramping up their sales force by ~30%.
 Importantly, per management, it takes a rep 9-12 months to be a fully productive rep and get to full quotas.

 While we do not believe all 80 currently have full quotas ($2 million a sales rep), we believe they are getting much closer to that point.
 The fact that they are trying to hire significantly more sales reps in concert with commentary of building pipelines suggests to us their existing reps are likely doing quite well and coming in close to or above their quota levels.